-Tāmaki Makaurau had the highest growth in its Asian population.
+In Tāmaki Makaurau, the Asian population was the highest growing.

 Since the 2013 Census, this ethnic group has increased by 135,444 people, or 44.1 percent.
 Over two thirds of New Zealand's Chinese, Indian and Korean populations live in Tāmaki Makaurau.
 Over a third (36.0 percent) of the Tāmaki Makaurau Asian population identified as Chinese and 32.3 percent as Indian.
 A smaller proportion (7.4 percent) identified as Filipino and a further 5.7 percent as Korean.